Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: The Workflow

 \textbf{Automatic LF Generation using SNUBA}: Our \ouralgo{} framework utilizes steps (i) and (ii) from \snuba{} ({\em c.f.}, Section~\ref{sec:snuba}) for automatically inducing LFs.
 That is, it initially iterates between i) candidate LF generation on \lflabel{} $\Lcal$ and ii) filtering them based on diversity and accuracy based criteria, until a limit on the number of iterations is reached (or until the labeled set is completely covered).
 We refer to these steps as \snubaLFGen.

 \textbf{Re-Weighting \cage{}}: To deal with noisy labels effectively, we associate each LF $\lambda_j$ with an additional weight parameter $w_j \in [0, 1]$ that acts as its reliability measure.
+The $w$'s are optimized on the validation set and have interactions amongst themselves, unlike $\theta$ which is learned on the combination of unlabeled and training sets.
 The discrete potential in \cage{} ({\em c.f.}, eq.\eqref{dis-pot}) can be modified to include weight parameters as follows:

-We observe that if the weight of the $j^{th}$ LF is zero ({\em i.e.}, $w_j=0$), the corresponding weighted potentials in eq.~\eqref{wtdispot} becomes one, which in turn implies that the $j^{th}$ LF is ignored while maximizing the log-likelihood during label aggregation.
-Similarly, suppose all the LFs are associated with a weight value of one ({\em i.e.}, $w_j = 1$).
-In that case, the above weighted potential will be the same as the discrete potential used in \cage{}.
+We observe that if the weight of the $j^{th}$ LF is zero ({\em i.e.}, $w_j=0$), the corresponding weighted potential in eq.~\eqref{wtdispot} becomes one, which in turn implies that the $j^{th}$ LF is ignored while maximizing the log-likelihood during label aggregation.
+Similarly, if all the LFs are associated with a weight value of one ({\em i.e.}, $w_j = 1$), the above weighted potential will degenerate to the discrete potential used in \cage{}.
 The re-weighted \cage{} is implicitly invoked on lines 12, 13, 17 and 18 of Algorithm~\ref{alg:wisdom} where $\Lcal_{SS}(\theta,\phi,\mathbf{w})$ is invoked.
+We compare performance of \cage{} with a bi-level variation in Table \ref{tab:cage-compare}.

 \textbf{The Reweighted Joint SSL}: Since the label aggregator graphical model is now dependent on the additional LF weight parameters $\mathbf{w}$, the joint semi-supervised learning objective function is modified as follows: